Arafly/DevOps_Tooling_Website_Solution/Devops_tooling.md

 /dev/mapper/vg--filestorage-lv--opt   2.5G   51M  2.5G   2% /mnt/opt
 ```

-6. Append these into the /etc/fstab
+6. Ensure that the changes can persist after reboot by appending these into the /etc/fstab

 `$ sudo blkid`